Our free membership, business.com+, takes the pain out of choosing new business services.

 • Documents: This is where you’ll do most of your work as it contains direct access to your cabinets, drawers, folders and files.

-• Document requests: You can send requests for documents to a colleague or another user that they can then upload to your dashboard via a secure channel.
+• Document requests: You can send requests for documents to colleagues, other users and external guests (like clients) that they can then upload to your dashboard via a secure channel.

 • eSignatures: This presents a list of contracts yet to be signed.